lucas-akira/chip8-emu/README.md

 ## Current state

-Right now the emulator can boot some ROMs successfully, like Pong (1 player) and Tetris.
-Some programs like Tic-tac-toe cause freezes.
+Right now the emulator can boot some ROMs successfully, like Pong (1 player), Tetris, Tic-tac-toe and Breakout.
+Some demos and programs don't execute correctly (like the clock by Bill Fisher).

 ## TODO:
 * ~~Fix freezes on some ROMs;~~ *Done.
 This was due to a wrong implementation of the 0xFX0A opcode.*
 * Clear and organize code; (*Partially done*)
-* Implement sound effect (beep);
+* Implement sound effect (beep) and delay timer;
 * ~~Optimize code to run better on higher resolutions.~~ *Done.
 While maximized some games reach 290 FPS.*
 * ~~Make an FPS cap to slow down the programs.~~ *Program runs at 60 FPS with updated graphics driver.*